Muskan-wagh/ai-new/README.md

-# SPRINT - AI Hackathon Co-Pilot
+# Structify - AI Hackathon Co-Pilot

 AI Hackathon Co-Pilot is a web application that helps students go from idea to structured project plan and pitch during hackathons.